-Tugs operating within the Harbour must have an operational Automatic Identification System (AIS) to aid Eastham Port Control and other vessels in maintaining situational awareness.
+Tugs operating with the Harbour must have an operational Automatic Identification System (AIS) to aid Heysham Port Control and other vessels maintain situational awareness.
 Tug masters must also have access on board to up-to-date navigational publications, including charts covering the intended areas of operation.